Accreditation & State Regulatory Authorization

 - Surgical Technology

 Mohave Community College is committed to providing quality online educational programs.
-Please refer to this website for student expectations and student rights.
+Please refer to the Student Code of Conduct for student expectations and student rights.

 State authorization is a legal and regulatory term for a college’s compliance with individual statutes, regulations, and rules in each state in which it operates.
 State authorization is different from institutional or programmatic accreditation, or approval from professional licensing boards.
 Unless the State in which you reside has a more stringent refund policy, the MCC policy can be located here.
 Refund policies with which the institution is required to comply by any State in which enrolled students reside for the return of unearned tuition and fees may be found in this Refund Policies PDF.

 State Initiated Adverse Action